 You might have noticed that the obsession to use disappears after the detox part of the inpatient process.
 Still, the compulsion to drink and drug magically reappears the moment you are discharged.

 If this sounds like you, you are the perfect candidate for sober living.
 Sober living has changed and has come a long way for the therapeutic communities of old.
 And it is no longer synonymous with halfway house.

 Executive sober living is a community of like-minded peers living, working, and recovering together under the same roof.
 Your day-to-day doesn’t change all that much when you reside in an executive sober living home.
 You get to go to work and visit with family and live with a group of peers who are experiencing or experienced the same issues with learning how to live life on life’s terms without drink or drug.

 In 2019, start forging new healthy relationships for long-term sustained recovery.
 If you are struggling in your recovery, consider moving into a sober living home.
-Talk with your family about finding an executive sober living home to help you build a new foundation for recovery and forge new healthy relationships and connection to the recovery community while you're at it.
+Talk with your family about finding an executive sober living home to help you build a new foundation for recovery and forge new healthy relationships and connections to the recovery community while you’re at it.

 3- Working with a recovery coach